Reasons to consider surrogacy, understanding how surrogacy can help you grow your family

 While some people may still consider surrogacy controversial, many families that have chosen surrogacy would consider this assisted reproduction option to be a gift.

-Patients who desire to grow their family have multiple options that include Intrauterine Insemination (IUI) and natural cycle or traditional in vitro fertilization (IVF).
+Patients who desire to grow their family have options that include Intrauterine Insemination (IUI) or in vitro fertilization (IVF).
 Unfortunately, even with those forms of assisted reproduction, some patients are unable to become pregnant due to cancer, disease, birth defects, or other illnesses.
 Surrogacy makes it possible for LGBTQ and traditional couples as well as single-intended parents to have a child using their own DNA.

 What is a surrogate?

 A surrogate mother is a woman who carries and delivers a baby for another person.
 There are two types of surrogacy: traditional and gestational.
 Gestational is the most common form of surrogacy.
 During gestational surrogacy the child has no biological ties to the surrogate, instead the surrogate mother is fertilized through IVF using the sperm and egg from the biological parents or donor (if needed).
 Traditional surrogacy uses the sperm of the father to fertilize the surrogate.
 The surrogate mother then delivers the child for the parents to raise.

 Reasons to consider surrogacy:

 - No success with IVF or similar assisted reproduction

 - Medical problems with the uterus

 - Medical conditions that prevent or cause a dangerous pregnancy

 - Inability to adopt due to age, sexual orientation, or marital status